 Grand Sri Lanka Round Trip No. 300 J

-Our driver will be waiting for you at the airport upon arrival of your flight and take you to the Hotel Pegaus Reef, Hendala.
+Our driver will cantact you in the late morning at the Hotel Pegasus Reef, Hendala.
 Afternoon city tour of Colombo.
 Colombo is the commercial capital of Sri Lanka with a population of 1,5 million.
 The Fort, in the very centre of the city, is where most of the colonial remnants, mainly from the British era are still to be found.
 Nearby Pettah is Colombo's busiest and most traditional bazaar, a mosaic of human activities and architectural memories.
 Cinnamon Gardens is the most prestigious residential area.
-Dinner and overnight at the Pegasus Reef Hotel, Hendala.
+Overnight at the Pegasus Reef Hotel, Hendala.

 Day 2 Hendala - Negombo - Puttalam - Anuradhapura

 You will leave your hotel after breakfast and drive long the costal road and the original canals built by the Dutch in the 17th century mainly for the transport of spices to the Colombo port.
 In Negombo, short visit of the fishery harbour.
-From Negombo you will take the main road to Chilaw and further to Puttalam, lunch en route.
+From Negombo you will take the main road to Chilaw and further to Puttalam.

 At Puttalam you shall leave the coast and drive into the interior of the country you will pass many small hamlets and through villages and see palm groves and coconut plantations and paddy fields, you can stop to visit a farm house and if possible a local school.
 In the evening you will reach Anuradhapura.
 Check-in, dinner and overnight at the Galway Miridiya Lodge.